Dr Stuart Robertson DiS, MEng, PhD

 Following his PhD he took up a research associate position based in both the electrical interconnects research group in the Wolfson school of engineering and the Loughborough materials characterisation centre (LMCC).

-His current role of LMCC research associate involves supporting Ion beam and in-situ microscopy across the department and wider School/University and with external consultancy within the Loughborough Materials Characterisation Centre (LMCC).
+His current role involves managing external research and consultancy within the Loughborough Materials Characterisation Centre (LMCC).

 - Contributor to the LMCC industry course